emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/cross-contract-calls.md

   })
     accountId = process.env.CONTRACT_NAME;
     contract = await near.loadContract(accountId, {
-    // NOTE: This configuration only needed while Axion is still in development
+    // NOTE: This configuration only needed while Fermi is still in development
     // View methods are read only.
 They don't modify the state, but usually return some value.
     viewMethods: [],
     // Change methods can modify the state.
 But you don't receive the returned value when called.